bwesth/CFTracker/README.md

 ## Team is currently working on:
 Expanding firebase functionality, cleaning up backend code (quite messy atm), improving styling, adding images, refactoring folder structure (also messy).

+Styling has been a concern as we chose to use scss with React and it seems they do not play nicely together.
+The latest update broke some banners and footers which we have not had time to repair.

 ### Firebase server setup
 Essentially finished.
 Currently stores username, pass and email.
 Might want to store user footprint data too.